-- 3.7 Baseline supply forecasts for the Integrated Risk Model (IRM) and Investment Model (IVM) define water available for use (WAFU) from each water resource zone's (WRZ's) own sources, plus or minus any external or commercial transfers to/from the WRSE water companies, and inset appointments.
+Baseline supply forecasts for the adaptive plan branches in the Investment Model (IVM) define water available for use (WAFU) from each water resource zone's own sources, plus or minus any external or commercial transfers to/from the WRSE water companies, and inset appointments.
 These WAFU forecasts are generated by the Regional Simulation Model, based on regional weather and climate datasets, hydrological modelling, groundwater modelling and dynamic demand algorithms and methods.
-See Method Statement 1331 WRSE Regional System Simulator and WRSE regional simulation model scoping report for more details. - 3.8 Existing inter-zonal transfer pipelines and existing inter-zonal bulk transfer agreements within the region are included as options, to enable existing transfer agreement inclusion as either fixed volumes representing inter-company agreements, or options for optimisation of conjunctive use of regional WAFU, as desired for different IVM runs. - 3.9 As noted above, drought intervention DO reduction or enhancement is not included in the baselines, but as options available for dry or drought year planning scenarios.
+See Method Statement 1331 WRSE Regional System Simulator and WRSE regional simulation model scoping report for more details.

+Existing inter-zonal transfer pipelines and existing inter-zonal bulk transfer agreements within the region are included as options, to enable existing transfer agreement inclusion as either fixed volumes representing inter-company agreements, or options for optimisation of conjunctive use of regional WAFU, as desired for different IVM runs.

+As noted above, drought intervention DO reduction or enhancement is not included in the baselines, but as options available for dry or drought year planning scenarios.